Investing in a B2B podcast is a great idea — but how much are you willing to invest in developing and growing it into a success?

 Some may think going with cheaper options at the beginning is smart.
 After all, how do you know your B2B podcast will yield a return?
 But we’re going to challenge you here.

-So it should come as no surprise that we believe that you should invest in your podcast.
-Free and very inexpensive tools can be great, but there is also a lot of work involved in managing all of the tools that go into creating, managing, and promoting a podcast.
+So it should come as no surprise that we believe you should invest in your podcast.
+An inexpensive or free podcast tool can be adequate to complete a prototype and get a few episodes under your belt, but there is also a lot of work involved in wrangling all of the tools that go into creating, managing, and promoting a podcast.
 Add on top of that, the work that goes into consolidating the data from across the platforms.

 Suddenly, these cheap tools start to eat into your time.
 And let’s be honest, a marketer’s time is likely the most expensive line item in your budget.

 Still not buying it?
-Let’s take a closer look at why we believe investing in better tools for your podcast is both an investment in your audience and in you as the marketer behind the show.
+Let’s take a closer look at why we believe investing in better tools for your podcast is both an investment in your audience and in your team of marketers behind the show.

 1. You Don’t Own Your Audience